Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 19. Granita di Caffe

 Granita di Caffe is another non-alcoholic Italian drink and beverage served in a tall, clear glass and a straw.
-It consists of brewed espresso, sugar, chocolate-covered espresso beans, and whipped cream.
+It includes brewed espresso, sugar, chocolate-covered beans, and whipped cream.

 20. Strawberry Italian Soda

-Strawberry Italian soda is one of the most popular non-alcoholic Italian drinks and beverages in the world.
+Strawberry Italian soda is one of the world’s most popular non-alcoholic Italian drinks and beverages.

 It is known for being not only refreshing but also simple to make.
 Furthermore, it is made of strawberry syrup, sparkling water, whipped cream, and ice.